pyplacca/gh-shs-list/README.md

 ## Update
 We're currently experiencing some technical difficulties, and for this reason, the webpage might not load as expected but, we're working to restore everything back to normal

+## Update 2
+Issues resolved.
+Site is up and running